0x60df/loophole/README.md

 To register them, use `loophole-register`.

-Although Loophole main focus is interactive interface, you can setup your Loophole-map during initialization by putting the following forms in your init file.
+Although Loophole main focus is interactive interface, you can setup your Loophole map during initialization by putting the following forms in your init file.

 ```emacs-lisp